MatthiasScholz/cos/examples/root-example/README.md

 ### Datacenter Configuration

-* [ ] TODO: Describe to configuration of the different nomad datacenters.
+* [ ** TODO: Describe to configuration of the different nomad datacenters.

+## Remarks

+### Simplified AMI Usage

+This example uses the same AMI for the nomad servers, clients and the consul servers.
+This is just to simplify the example and not recommended for production use.